Vins-Tech/V2_aqi_prediction_public/readme.md

 ## 🧠 Project Overview

 This project focuses on **next-day PM2.5 AQI prediction** for a **single monitoring station — BTM Layout, Bengaluru**.
-The goal is to build a **time-aware, leakage-free machine learning system** that predicts the **next day AQI** using historical AQI patterns and meteorological data.
+The goal is to build a **time-aware, leakage-free machine learning system** that predicts the **next day AQI** using historical AQI patterns and meteorological data (real world data).

 📌 **Data Curation Note**
 AQI data from **2020 and 2021 (COVID-19 period)** was **intentionally excluded** from model training due to abnormal emission patterns caused by lockdowns, which could bias long-term trend learning.